RYNHRMNZ/Textile-Machine-Maintenance-Prediction/README.md

 ## Motivation
 Unplanned machine downtime is a major cause of production loss in textile manufacturing, particularly for small-to-medium manufacturers that lack access to expensive industrial IoT systems.
 This project explores a lightweight, accessible predictive maintenance approach as an alternative.

+## How to use it
+since this project is need a real-time data, we've made a sensor simulation that will be needed to run so the model that we've trained can run properly in real time step 1 : open terminal or CMD for windows step 2 : then run this command :
+    [ python -m streamlit run streamlit_app.py ]
+    or
+    [ streamlit run streamlit_app.py ]
+  Note :
+    run this after you open the directory file

 ## Status
 🚧 Work in progress / Proof of concept